 Just two storms were responsible for $750 million in damage to noncompliant homes in the last decade, and rising sea levels could put tens of thousands more properties in danger.

 After Superstorm Sandy made landfall in late October 2012, noncompliant properties across New Jersey and New York accumulated upward of $520 million in damage.
 This excludes damage in Maryland, Delaware and Connecticut, which was also significant.
 Similarly, damage to Houston, Corpus Christi and other smaller cities on Texas' Gulf Coast racked up no less than $240 million in claims after Hurricane Harvey hit in 2017.

-The damage to New Jersey, New York and Houston underscores the consequences that the combination of homes built under FEMA's recommended flood projections, a strong, out-of-the-ordinary storm and rising sea levels can produce — especially to homes built just at their local base flood elevation point.
+The damage to New Jersey, New York and Houston underscores the damage that can be caused by a combination of under-protected homes, strong and unexpected storms, and rising sea levels — especially to homes built just at the local base flood elevation point.
 What's even more worrying, however, is that there are still many policies covering noncompliant homes.

 At the end of 2019, the NFIP showed there were only 5.1 million policies in force.
 Of these policies, our data shows more than 74,000 will be in-force during the second half of 2020 for properties that don't meet the agency's elevation requirements.
 In fact, these properties are built an average of 4 feet under their local base flood elevation requirements.

 Additionally, residents in Ocean County, New Jersey — the county that bore the brunt of Superstorm Sandy and recorded the most losses involving noncompliant homes during the last decade — have purchased more than 46,000 policies attached to noncompliant homes in the last five years.